mittalyashu/speed-dial/README.md

 ## Help me!
-To continue manange this project
+To continue manage this project

 I've put a lot of time and effort into making **Speed Dial** project.
 If you love it, you can buy me a coffee.
 I promise it will be a good investment 😉.